 Keep your Apple Watch and iPhone close together until you complete these steps.

 Then center the watch face in the viewfinder on your iPhone.
 Wait for a message to say that your Apple Watch is paired.

 If you can't use the camera, tap Pair Apple Watch Manually, then follow the steps that appear.

-If you see an Activation Lock screen, your Apple Watch is linked to an Apple ID.
+If Find My iPhone isn't set up on your iPhone, you'll be asked to turn on Activation Lock.
+If you see an Activation Lock screen, your Apple Watch is already linked to an Apple ID.
 You need to enter the email address and password for that Apple ID to continue set up.
 If your Apple Watch was previously owned, you might need to contact the previous owner to remove Activation Lock.

-Choose whether you want your Apple Watch to track your workout routes and the weather, which uses Location Services.
-Then choose whether to use Siri.
+You can set up Location Services, Route Tracking, and Siri.
 If Siri isn’t already set up on your iPhone, it will turn on after you choose this option.

 Then your Apple Watch shows you which settings it shares with your iPhone.
 If you turned on Find my iPhone, Location Services, Wi-Fi Calling, and Diagnostics for your iPhone, these settings automatically turn on for your Apple Watch.

 You can skip creating a passcode, but you need one for features like Apple Pay.